Recognize words that rhyme with ape (e.g., "Do ape and cape rhyme?") and produce rhyme words (e.g., "Think of a word that rhymes with ape.").

 - Ape graphic or stuffed animal

-Tell the children that they will play with an ape in a cape and practice saying words that rhyme with ape.
+The children will play with an ape in a cape as they recognize and produce words that rhyme with ape, such as drape, tape, scrape, and escape.

 The Ape in a Cape